cyber-carpentry/group3/README.md

 1. Use the raw images, sorted into folders by label to create a list of images and labels for training and testing the model
     - Input: raw images and
     - Outputs: train.txt, test.txt
-3. Create a formatted database of train images (80% of the dataset) and test images (20% of the database)
+2. Create a formatted database of train images (80% of the dataset) and test images (20% of the database)
     - Inputs: train.txt, test.txt
     - Outputs: train_db, test_db

+*We create two docker images for this task: 1. jiannancai/caffeprep:latest, the dockerfile is in [`here`](<https://github.com/cyber-carpentry/group3/blob/master/imageList_docker/Dockerfile>); 2. jiannancai/databasegen:latest, the dockerfile is in [`here`](<https://github.com/cyber-carpentry/group3/blob/master/databaseGen_docker/Dockerfile>)*

 ## Pull Docker images
 ```